-1st Infraction - Consequences at teacher's discretion

-2nd Infraction - Consequences at teacher's discretion

-3rd Infraction - Student meets with principal

-4th Offense - Referral to principal (parent/student/principal conference)

-5th Offense -Referral to principal and in-school suspension (parent notice)

-6th Offense - Referral to principal and at-home suspension (parent notice)

-7th (+) Offense - Meeting with parent, student, teacher, and principal to discuss likelihood of expulsion.
+- 1st Infraction Consequences at teacher's discretion - 2nd Infraction Consequences at teacher's discretion - 3rd Infraction Student meets with the principal - 4th Offense Referral to principal (parent/student/principal conference) - 5th Offense -Referral to principal and in-school suspension (parent notice) - 6th Offense Referral to principal and at-home suspension (parent notice) - 7th (+) Offense Meeting with parent, student, teacher, and principal to discuss the likelihood of expulsion.

-Rewards

-Students will receive regular recognition and earn Zero Infraction Rewards for positive behavior

-MIDDLE SCHOOL DISCIPLINE
+Middle School

-When a student misbehaves, staff will follow 4 steps:
+In middle school, when a student misbehaves, staff will follow 4 steps:

-- 1. Verbal Redirect Staff will verbally correct and redirect the student. - 1.
-Consequence and Contact Parents - a.
-Staff will use individual classroom management policies to correct the behavior AND inform parent(s) via email, phone call, or in person. - b.
-Consequence will not be a detention and will not demean the student. - c.
-If this is the second time a student is out of Dress Code, the House leader will assign a Dress Code Warning. - 2.
-Lunch Detention If behavior continues, staff will issue a Lunch Detention (these will be kept in the student file and thrown out at the end of each year) - 3.
-Meeting with Principal Once a student has been assigned to Lunch Detention 3 times, they will meet with the Principal where they may assign further disciplinary action (i.e. Infraction, Suspension, Behavior Contract, Dismissal from School, etc.
+- Verbal Redirect Staff will verbally correct and redirect the student. - 2.
+Consequence and Contact Parents

+- a.
+Staff will use individual classroom management policies to correct the behavior AND inform the parent(s) via email, phone call, or in person. - b.
+The consequence will not be a detention and will not demean the student. - c.
+If this is the second time a student has broken the Dress Code, the House leader will assign a Dress Code Warning. - 3.
+Lunch Detention - If behavior continues, staff will issue a Lunch Detention (these will be kept in the student file and thrown out at the end of each year) - a.
 Major Offenses: Staff will report major offenses to the Administration as soon as feasible.
-The administration will contact the student's parents and provide intervention which can include but is not limited to (Behavior Contract, Conference, Counseling, Community Service, Detention, Suspension, Infraction)
+The administration will contact the student's parents and provide intervention, which can include but is not limited to (Behavior Contract, Conference, Counseling, Community Service, Detention, Suspension, Infraction, and Dismissal from the School)